axibase/atsd/rule-engine/functions-date.md

 formatIntervalShort(long interval) string
 ```

-Converts interval measured in milliseconds to a formatted interval consisting of up to the two highest subsequent non-zero time units, where the unit comprises years, days, hours, minutes, and seconds.
+Converts interval in Unix time measured in milliseconds to a string consisting of up to the **two** highest subsequent non-zero time units, where the unit is year, day, hour, minute, and second.

+If the interval is less than one second, the function returns `0s`.

 Examples: